gkzhb/yabai-spaces/README.md

 - [koekeishiya/yabai](https://github.com/koekeishiya/yabai)
 - [SwiftBar](https://github.com/swiftbar/SwiftBar) or [xbar (the BitBar reboot)](https://github.com/matryer/xbar) (not tested for xbar)
 - [chipsenkbeil/choose: Fuzzy matcher for OS X that uses both std{in,out} and a native GUI](https://github.com/chipsenkbeil/choose)
+- Fira Code Nerd font(optional): you can use other fonts or characters for the separator.

 ## Installation & Usage